XMartin3/Simplify-Scraper-Dashboard/README.md

 1. Config.py: Contains necessary configurations such as database parameters, Simplify Jobs account credentials, and the SQL query for data insertion.

-2. Parse_simplify.py: This is the main script which uses Selenium and BeautifulSoup to scrape internship job listings from the Simplify Jobs website and stores them in the database.
+2. Parse_simplify.py: This is the main script which uses Selenium to scrape internship job listings from the Simplify Jobs website and stores them in the database.

 3. Create_dashboard.py: This script utilizes Dash and Plotly to create an interactive dashboard that visualizes the data stored in the database.